JermWang/hodler/docs/platform-overview.md

 - Milestones that are completed under transparent, enforceable rules
 - Holder signaling patterns that indicate sustained stakeholder engagement

-The output is a credibility surface.
-It differentiates builders by behavior and follow-through.
+The output is a credibility surface, a mechanism for differentiating builders by behavior and follow-through.

 ---